telerik/ajax-docs/general-information/troubleshooting/jquery-troubleshooting.md

 	>note You can install another version than the one included in the Telerik controls, but this is not tested and we cannot guarantee full compatibility.

-1. Run the following command in the Package Manager Console to install the Microsoft Ajax optimization bundlefor Web Forms with ScriptManager:*PM> Install-Package Microsoft.AspNet.ScriptManager.WebForms -Version x.x.x* (you can check the current version of this NuGet package [in its download page](https://www.nuget.org/packages/Microsoft.AspNet.ScriptManager.WebForms)).This will install the script files WebForms.js and WebUIValidation.js on the web site.
+1. Run the following command in the Package Manager Console to install the Microsoft Ajax optimization bundle for Web Forms with ScriptManager:*PM> Install-Package Microsoft.AspNet.ScriptManager.WebForms -Version x.x.x* (you can check the current version of this NuGet package [in its download page](https://www.nuget.org/packages/Microsoft.AspNet.ScriptManager.WebForms)).This will install the script files WebForms.js and WebUIValidation.js on the web site.

 1. Configure RadScriptManager as shown in **Example 2** to specify that jQuery is registered before the validation scripts.